PlanktoScope/forklift/docs/specs/00-package.md

 ## Introduction

-This specification's design is heavily inspired by the design of the Go programming language's module system, and this reference document tries to echo the [reference document for Go modules](https://go.dev/ref/mod) for familiarity; certain aspects of packages are also inspired by the Rust programming language's [Cargo](https://doc.rust-lang.org/cargo/) package management system.
+This specification's design is heavily inspired by the design of the Go programming language and its module system, and this reference document tries to echo the [reference document for Go modules](https://go.dev/ref/mod) for familiarity; certain aspects of packages are also inspired by the Rust programming language's [Cargo](https://doc.rust-lang.org/cargo/) package management system.

 ## Repositories, packages, and versions